 Top UK tech stocks to watch

-Discover some of the UK tech stocks with the most attractive long-term growth prospects and short-term volatility and find out how they’ve done in the wake of Covid-19.
+Discover some of the UK tech stocks with the most attractive long-term growth prospects and short-term volatility and find out how they’re coping with the new economic environment.

 Ocado Group is a FTSE 100 company predominantly known for its online grocery operation.
 However, the firm doesn’t have any stores and utilises robot-operated picking, then ships the goods from its warehouses to customers – making it a grocery chain with a heavy influence from the tech sector.